 “If you’re that stupid, you shouldn’t be cooking.
 You’re gonna kill someone.
 Because if you throw out food because you can’t judge if it is good or not, that means that you can’t judge if food is good or not!
 And if indeed, you can’t judge whether food is good or not, you shouldn’t be cooking.
 That’s just downright dangerous.”

-FoodSafety.gov – A great place to look for information about food recalls and all kinds of food safety issues.
+FoodSafety.gov is a great place to look for information about food recalls and all kinds of food safety issues.
 How long is soft cheese good for?
 What if there is mold on it?
 What kind of things can be lurking in your food?

 FDA’s site on foodborne illnesses and contaminants.
 Includes how to buy, store and serve safe food.
 (See Bad Bug Book, below.)

 The Center for Disease Control.
-CDC and Food Safety.
 If you don’t know yet what to be afraid of, read this site.
-There is no need to be afraid of food that isn’t expired because one doesn’t understand how the dating works, but there is a very REAL need to be afraid of bacteria and foodborne illness.
+There is no need to be afraid of food that isn’t expired because you don’t get the dating works, but there is a very REAL need to be afraid of bacteria and foodborne illness.
 You’ll find the most common ones ranked down to the least, as well as discussion and facts about the ones that make more people ill as well as the ones that kill the most people.
 Hint: they aren’t the same!
 You’ll also find out who is most at risk.
 It is simply a wealth of information.

 Weill Cornell Medical College has an excellent PDF on how to tell if food is bad!
 Of course, as they say, when in doubt about food safety, throw it out.
 Hopefully, though, after reading the above, that will be because you are afraid of a safety issue, not just uninformed about dates.